Credit by Exam Frequently Asked Questions

 Kindergarten – 8th grade

-Sessions 1 and 2 will be scheduled on two consecutive Saturdays, when possible.
-If a student is testing out of a two semester course, they must pass the semester A exam in order to sit for the semester B exam.
+If a student is testing out of a two semester course, the student will take semester A in the morning and semester B in the afternoon.

 Credit by Exam administration dates for the 2017-18 school year: